The Patented Punch

 The Phantom Punch

 GET UP AND FIGHT

 Don Draper put $100 on Liston and passed on Joe Namath that day.
 He redeemed himself, however, by placing a better bet on his copywriter.
-Inspired by the sting like a bee, but it was a good move.
+It stung like a bee, but it was a good move.
 After all, it was Peggy’s birthday.

 The most powerful punch of the day, however, came from a different Don and the United States Patent Office.
 On May 25, 1965, the recorder power supply invented by Donald F. Cleary was issued patent number US3185912A.